Improving Automatic VQA Evaluation Using Large Language Models: Experiments

 \paragraph{VQA models and benchmarks} We evaluate \Method{} on answers generated by several VQA models across multiple VQA benchmarks.
 In particular, we consider two representative state-of-the-art VQA models: \textbf{BLIP-2 Flan-T5-XXL}~\citep{li2023blip} and \textbf{PromptCap GPT-3}~\citep{hu2022promptcap}.
 Our selection criteria were based on their public availability, their zero-shot VQA capability, and their architectural diversity.
 We also include \textbf{BLIP}~\citep{li2022blip} finetuned on VQAv2 (BLIP\textsubscript{VQA}) and VG-QA (BLIP\textsubscript{VG}), which represents the finetuning-OOD paradigm.
 We use these VQA models to generate answers for three VQA datasets: \textbf{VQAv2}~\cite{goyal2017making}, \textbf{VG-QA}~\citep{krishna2017visual} and \textbf{OK-VQA}~\cite{marino2019ok}.
 The selection of these datasets was driven by their diverse answer distributions.
 VQAv2 was prioritized due to its popularity as one of the most widely-used VQA benchmarks, providing 10 reference answers per question.
 VG-QA was chosen for its notably distinct answer distribution compared to VQAv2 (as shown by \citet{agrawal2023reassessing}), and it provides a single reference answer per question.
 Lastly, OK-VQA was selected for its unique answer distribution, differing from both VQAv2 and VG-QA, as some of its questions require external knowledge to answer.

 \paragraph{Baselines} We evaluate \Method{} against several strong baselines for VQA evaluation which involve comparing a candidate answer with a set of references.
-We consider the original \textbf{VQA Accuracy}~\cite{antol2015vqa}, based on exact string matching; \textbf{soft VQA Accuracy}~\cite{hu2022promptcap}, which replaces exact-match by edit distance (CER); \textbf{METEOR}~\cite{banerjee2005meteor}, which uses unigram matching on surface form, stemmed form and meaning; \textbf{BERTScore}~\cite{zhangbertscore}, which calculates pairwise cosine similarity of contextualized token embeddings; and \textbf{S-BERTScore}~\cite{reimers2019sentence}, which measures cosine similarity of sentence embeddings.
-Both BERTScore and S-BERTScore compute similarity between pairs of sentences, so when there are multiple reference answers, the maximum score with the candidate is selected.
+We consider the original \textbf{VQA Accuracy}~\cite{antol2015vqa}, based on exact string matching; \textbf{soft VQA Accuracy}~\cite{hu2022promptcap}, which replaces exact-match by edit distance (CER); \textbf{METEOR}~\cite{banerjee2005meteor}, which uses unigram matching on surface form, stemmed form and meaning; \textbf{CIDEr}~\cite{vedantam2015cider}, which captures consensus among multiple references; \textbf{BERTScore}~\cite{zhangbertscore}, which calculates pairwise cosine similarity of contextualized token embeddings; and \textbf{S-BERTScore}~\cite{reimers2019sentence}, which measures cosine similarity of sentence embeddings.
+Both BERTScore and S-BERTScore compute similarity between pairs of sentences, so when there are multiple reference answers, the maximum score with the candidate is selected.\looseness-1

 \paragraph{Implementation details} We consider Flan-T5-XXL and Vicuna-v1.3-13B as open-source LLMs, and GPT-3.5-Turbo (\texttt{gpt-3.5-turbo-0613}) as a closed-source LLM.
 We leverage the HuggingFace Transformers'~\cite{wolf2020transformers} implementation of Flan-T5 and LLaMA (for Vicuna), and use GPT-3.5-Turbo through OpenAI's API\footnote{\url{https://platform.openai.com/docs/api-reference}}.
 To make generation deterministic, we perform greedy decoding, or equivalently set the temperature to $0$ in OpenAI's API.